 There’s one more thing: pH changes in the skin—which are common in seniors—are known to lead to the activation of receptors that induce itch.
 So it's very possible that all of these changes could lead to chronic itch.
 The itch could be made worse by allergens, irritants, medications, and other factors common in seniors.

-If you're struggling with the senior itch, talk to your doctor or dermatologist about what may be causing it.
-If you can discover a disease, medication, or another issue that may be the source of the itching, you can address that issue and potentially address the itch at the same time.
+If you're struggling with the senior itch, talk to your doctor or dermatologist about what may be causing it or you can try some tips to soothe senior itch.
+And if you can discover a disease, medication, or another issue that may be the source of the itching, you can address that issue and potentially address the itch at the same time.

 If there is no clear cause, however, your next step is to try to heal your skin.
 There is currently no specific recommendation for the treatment of senior itch, so it’s best to focus on trying to reduce the damage while moisturizing and strengthening the outer barrier.